Ha0Tang/SelectionGAN/README.md

 ## Collaborations
 I'm always interested in meeting new people and hearing about potential collaborations.
 If you'd like to work together or get in contact with me, please email hao.tang@unitn.it.
+___
+*In life, patience is the key.
+It's much better to be going somewhere slowly than nowhere fast.*